A Doll's House: Act One

-Krogstad, a low level employee at Torvald's bank, arrives and goes into the study.
-Nora is clearly uneasy when she sees him.
+Krogstad, a lower level employee at Torvald's bank, arrives and goes into the study.
+Nora is uneasy when she sees him.
 Dr. Rank leaves the study and mentions that he feels wretched, though like everyone he wants to go on living.
 In contrast to his physical illness, he says that the man in the study, Krogstad, is "morally diseased".

 After the meeting with Krogstad, Torvald comes out of the study.
-Nora asks him if he can give Kristine a position at the bank and Torvald is very positive, saying that this is a fortunate moment, as a position has just become available.
+Nora asks him if he can give Kristine a position at the bank and Torvald is positive about this, saying that this is a fortunate moment, as a position has just become available.
 Torvald, Kristine, and Dr. Rank leave the house, leaving Nora alone.
 The nanny returns with the children, and Nora plays with them for a while until Krogstad creeps through the ajar door into the living room and surprises her.
 Krogstad tells Nora that Torvald intends to fire him from the bank and asks her to intercede with Torvald to allow him to keep his job.
-She refuses, and Krogstad blackmails her about the loan she took out for the trip to Italy; he knows that she obtained this loan by forging her father's signature after his death.
+She refuses, and Krogstad blackmails her about the loan she took out from him for the trip to Italy; he knows that she obtained this loan by forging her father's signature after his death, a serious offence.
 Krogstad leaves, and, when Torvald returns, Nora tries to convince him not to fire Krogstad.
 Torvald refuses to hear her pleas, explaining that Krogstad is a liar and a hypocrite and that, years before, he had committed a crime: he forged other people's signatures.
 Torvald feels physically ill in the presence of a man "poisoning his own children with lies and dissimulation".